A-Nama/A-Nama/README.md

 🎓 **Data Science & AI sophomore** at CUSAT
 💡 Passionate about building projects that make a positive impact
 🌌 Astrophile with a love for **stargazing** and exploring the mysteries of the universe
-🚀 Fully embracing the maker spirit as the **TinkerHub DCS Campus Lead**
+🚀 Fully embracing the maker spirit as the **TinkerHub DCS Campus Lead 2024**

 Feel free to explore my repositories and connect with me on my journey through tech!